m2osw/snaplogger/README.md

     d.get_value() += " add at the end";
     d.set_value(padding + d.get_value());

-So our format is extremely extensible.
+So the snaplogger message format is extremely extensible.

 #### Default Format